-Once you've decided to pursue post-secondary education, the financial aspect of your decision can be daunting.
-You should be aware that there are many scholarship and award opportunities available to you through Lethbridge College, as well as other organizations, that may make a significant difference to your bottom line.
+You should be aware that there are many scholarship and award opportunities available to you through Lethbridge College, as well as other organizations, that may make a significant contribution to your endeavours.

 Due to the generous support of numerous community, business and individual donors, Lethbridge College provides almost 400 awards in addition to bursaries and provincial/national awards.
 Awards are available to entering, continuing and graduate students.